peteroupc/classic-wallpaper/pixeltovector.md

 In addition, the algorithm:

 - Should not involve neural networks.
-- Should not be covered by patents or patent applications.
+- Should not be covered by active patents or patent applications.

 Algorithms that convert pixel images to vector graphics&mdash;